FAQs

 As for a propagator lid, you don’t need anything fancy.
 A clear takeaway lid, cling film, or a lidded plastic punnet from the supermarket (like the ones cherry tomatoes or strawberries come in) will do the job – anything that holds in warmth and humidity while still letting in light.
 Just lift it occasionally or poke holes for airflow so things don’t get too soggy.

-If you prefer something ready-made, you can also pick up reasonably priced windowsill propagator kits from most hardware stores and garden centres.
+If you prefer something ready-made, you can also pick up reasonably priced windowsill propagator kits from most hardware stores and garden centres, such as this one from Bunnings.

 Do I need to put the heat mat on a windowsill?